nickyiliwang0000/h/applied-javascript/class-based-programming.md

 console.log(human.health); // 100
 ```

-Now we have a raccoon object and a player object that both have health, equipment, etc. which they have inherited from their class (`Character`) without having re-define any of their properties or methods.
+Now we have a raccoon object and a player object that both have health, equipment, etc. which they have inherited from their parent class (`Character`) without having to re-define any of their properties or methods!

 You'll also notice if you change the `health` property of your player, it won't effect the enemy and vice versa!

-> You'll notice that we use capital letters when naming our classes - this is a common convention and is a helpful signal to other developers using your code.
-When a new feature simplifies the syntax of something that previously existed in the language, it is sometimes referred to as **syntactic sugar**  because it "sweetens" the way that particular thing is written.
+> We use capital letters when naming our classes - this is a common convention and is a helpful signal to other developers using your code.
+> When a new feature or pattern simplifies the syntax of something that previously existed in a programming language, it is sometimes referred to as **syntactic sugar**  because it "sweetens" the way that particular thing is written.

 ## Customizing our class instances
 Right now, every new character we create in the game will have the same health.
 But what if we wanted our raccoon and our human to have different health?